John S. Jacobs: Enslaved youth

-Escape and abolitionism
+Jacobs had to follow his new enslaver to Washington, D.C.
+He was employed as Sawyer's personal servant and got insights into the life of the country's political elite.
+According to Jacobs, the congressmen preferred playing poker over going to the House and take part in the voting procedures.
+He gives short acid characterizations of president Martin van Buren ("bloodhound importer") (Note: In 1840, van Buren had endorsed using Cuban bloodhounds to hunt down fleeing Seminoles during the Second Seminole War.) and famous senator Henry Clay ("great polka [poker] (Note: Schroeder's explanation) player").
+Only former president John Quincy Adams gets a positive remark ("attending to his business").

-In 1838, John accompanied his new owner Sawyer as his personal servant on his honeymoon trip through the North and got his freedom by simply leaving Sawyer in New York, where slavery had been abolished.
-Both he himself and his sister make a point of mentioning in their respective memoirs, that John fulfilled his servant's duties to the last, leaving everything in good order and not stealing any money from his master (he took stolen pistols for self defense but it's not clear from who).
-He had a friend leave a note at the hotel for Sawyer:
+In 1838, John accompanied Sawyer on his honeymoon trip through the North and got his freedom by simply leaving Sawyer in New York, where slavery had been abolished.
+He had a friend write a note for Sawyer:

 "Sir — I have left you not to return; when I have got settled I will give you further satisfaction.
 No longer yours, John S Jacob [sic]."

-After unsuccessfully trying to work for his living by day and to attend school at night, in August 1839 (Note: Based on the information given by Jacobs in his "True Tale", Yellin has been able to establish the exact dates of the journey: "The whaler Frances Henrietta weighed anchor at New Bedford on August 4, 1839, and returned on February 16, 1843".) he went on a whaling voyage, taking with him all the books he wanted to study.
+Jacobs was "scrupulous about taking any money from his master on false pretences; so he sold his best clothes to pay for his passage", but he writes that he took two pistols from Sawyer for self-defence.
+After unsuccessfully trying to work for his living by day and to attend school at night, in August 1839 (Note: Based on the information given by Jacobs in True Tale, Yellin has been able to establish the exact dates of the journey: "The whaler Frances Henrietta weighed anchor at New Bedford on August 4, 1839, and returned on February 16, 1843".) he went on a whaling voyage, starting from New Bedford like his great-grandfather Jack Cotton had done, taking with him all the books he wanted to study in order to make up for the education he had been denied in his youth.